middlechildmade/FreeAgentRealty/_properties/bonnie.md

 image_16: "/images/2829foxwood/001.jpg"
 latitude: 43.081789
 longitude: -89.205586
 propertyDescription: Finally....an affordable home with style!
 Lots to love about this one.
 Great light filled open floorplan.
 Awesome living room with a vaulted ceiling and skylight.
 Super functional updated eat in kitchen.
 Spacious master bedroom with a walk-in closet.<br /><br />A nice deck and really cool screened porch provide additional living space during the warmer months and overlook the good size fully fenced backyard.
 The unfinished basement is exposed, stubbed for a bathroom, has a walk out, and offers an opportunity for future expansion.
 This home would make a great place to get started, come take a look.
+date: '2017-04-19T17:05:02.752+00:00'
 ---